exhuma/schmackhaft/src/help/help.md

 To quickly "exclude" a tag, simply right-click on it if it is neutral.

+### Keyboard Navigation

+While the quicksearch field is in focus, the up-/down-arrow keys can be used to focus a specific link.
+Pressing "Enter" on the keyboard will then open the selected link.

 ## Toolbar

 There is a toolbar above the tag- and bookmark-list providing additional "management" options.
 It allows you to: